rseah145/smw-term2/lesson_7/Practical.md

 <br>

-## Adding in Certifcate Template to the Issuing CA
+## Add Certifcate Template to the Issuing CA